How to Properly Write Blog Posts for SEO?

 Yoast is an amazing, easy, reputable and FREE SEO Plugin specifically developed for WordPress blogs.
 Yoast rates your posts, explains what needs to be done to improve your scores, and provides important guidelines to follow for optimal rankings.

 - Your Focus Keyword is the BEST and Most Dense Keyword and/or Phrase that the entire article was written about.

 - Meta Tile should be around 60-70 characters long (including spaces).
 This can most likely be a different version or combination of your Headers.
 Don’t just copy and paste it, physically rewrite the Meta Title for best results.

 - The Page URL is essentially your Post Title by default.
 It is also known as a Page Slug and can be edited if you would like.
 Especially, if you have a lot of stop words in the URL such as, The, Was, On, etc.

 - Your Meta Description is a brief summary, hand written and fresh, going over your blog posts.
 It should not exceed 150-155 characters, including spaces.

 Don’t skip over this Yoast SEO step or your Blog Post Rankings will suffer.
 Make sure you categorize your article appropriately, keeping your keywords in mind.
 Also, tag your post with the keywords your developed.
 Alt tags are important for images, make sure to organically incorporate those on EVERY image within your post.

 How to Write Blogs for SEO, your Audience and Yourself

-As soon as I explain the Proper Blog Posting process for WordPress, they soon realize that this is HARD work and gain a WHOLE NEW Respect for my SEO Company's Services and what we do for their business.
-Contact the Tag Marketing Team TODAY and get your WordPress Blog in the top rankings and visibility it deserves.
+As soon as I explain the proper blog posting process for WordPress, they soon realize that this is HARD work and gain a WHOLE NEW Respect for our SEO Services and what we do for their business.
+Contact Tag Marketing today and get your WordPress Blog in the top rankings and visibility it deserves.